-A record of all student final marks from Kindergarten through Grade 12 is called a permanent student record (PSR).
+A record of a student's final marks from kindergarten through grade 12 is called a permanent student record (PSR).

 A transcript is an official document that shows your secondary school marks and credits in a British Columbia graduation program.
 It is a listing of a student's academic record relating to a BC graduation program, which includes courses completed successfully, grades earned, honours received, and graduation status.
 Your transcript, not your graduation certificate (diploma), is the legal document proving graduation.